August 8, 2011 - St. John Lutheran Church:

-We were happy to help St. John Lutheran after a channel 2 news story on their recent thefts.
+We were happy to help St. John Lutheran after a channel 2 news story on a theft on their property

 A south St. Louis church targeted by thieves twice in one week has finally had some good luck.